-The architectural characteristics of the residence do not embody distinctive features that represent a particularly good example of a period or style.
-The dwelling incorporates features such as a wood exterior, composition tile roof, medium gable with pediment over the main entrance with overhang and set in lattice woodwork windows, representative of the working class turn-of-the century bungalow style.
-The city has a wide variety of working class turn-of-the century bungalow style homes that illustrate better examples of the period or style.
+The subject property does not meet this criterion.
+The architectural characteristics of the detached garage do not embody distinctive features that represent a particularly good example of a period or style.
+The accessory structure was constructed as a garage and has been utilized as a garage ancillary to the existing single-family residential dwelling.
+The garage incorporates features such as a shiplap exterior, composition shingle roof, and a medium gable with overhanging eaves.
+The city has a wide variety of accessory structures that illustrate better examples of the period or style.
 The City's Historic Context Statement indicates that the bar of significance would be significantly higher for styles that are more common throughout the City; therefore, the structure which has limited unique architectural features would not be considered a particular good example or one of the best examples of this style within Redlands.